 - 2.7 To ensure that there is a realistic prospect of achieving the planned level of housing supply, the NPPF requires that an appropriate buffer (moved forward from later in the plan period) be applied to the requirement in the first five years.
-An authority should add one of the following, depending on circumstances: - 5% to ensure choice and competition in the market for land; or - 10% where the local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - 20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply. - 2.8 Currently the Council has made no decision to publish an annual position statement so the buffer of 10% is not applicable. - 2.9 The question of significant under delivery of housing is determined by the Housing Delivery Test (HDT).
-This defines significant under delivery as provision below 85% of the housing requirement, over the previous three years. - 2.10 The government published the first HDT in February 2019 and has not yet published the results for the year ended 31 March 2019.
-Nonetheless, as the completions data is available for 2018/19, it is possible to undertake the calculation at the current time.
-As set out in Table 2.2, the result for West Berkshire is over 100%.
+An authority should add one of the following, depending on circumstances: - 5% to ensure choice and competition in the market for land; or

+- 10% where the local planning authority wishes to demonstrate a five year supply of deliverable sites through an annual position statement or recently adopted plan, to account for any fluctuations in the market during that year; or - 20% where there has been significant under delivery of housing over the previous three years, to improve the prospect of achieving the planned supply. - 2.8 Currently the Council has made no decision to publish an annual position statement so the buffer of 10% is not applicable. - 2.9 The question of significant under delivery of housing is determined by the Housing Delivery Test (HDT).
+This defines significant under delivery as provision below 85% of the housing requirement, over the previous three years. - 2.10 The government published the first HDT in February 2019 and the most recent on 14 January 2022.
+As set out in Table 2.2 the HDT measurement for West Berkshire for the period April 2018 to March 2021 is 117%. - 2.11 It should be noted that due to Covid-19 and the subsequent disruption to local authority services and the construction sector, the Government has reduced the 2019/20 housing requirement in the HDT by a month (ie. 31 days) to reflect this disruption.
+For the 2020/21 housing requirement, the Government has applied a four-month adjustment (ie. 122 days) in order to account for the most disrupted period of April to July 2021 due to the pandemic.